A Dirac-type theorem for arbitrary Hamiltonian $H$-linked digraphs: Preparations for Theorem

 For any $X\subseteq V$ and $\sigma\in\{-, +\}$, we define $N^\sigma(u, X)=N^\sigma(u)\cap X$ and $d^\sigma_X(u)=|N^\sigma(u, X)|$ for any vertex $u$ in $V$, and $\delta^0_X(u)=\min\{d^+_X(u), d^-_X(u)\}$.
 The subdigraph of $D$ induced by $X$ is denoted as $D[X]$.
 Let $D-X=D[V\setminus X]$ and $\overline{X}=V\setminus X$.
 For another vertex set $Y$ that is not necessarily disjoint from $X$, we use $e^+(X, Y)$ to represent the number of arcs from $X$ to $Y$.
 In particular, $e(X)$ represents the number of arcs in $D[X]$.
 In this paper, we also abbreviate the bipartite digraph $D[X, Y]$ as $(X, Y)$.

-A \emph{$k$-path} refers to a path of order $k$.
-We often represent the $k$-path $P$ as $v_1\cdots v_k$, where $V(P)=\{v_1, \ldots, v_k\}$ and call $v_1$ and $v_k$ the \emph{initial} and the \emph{terminal} of $P$, respectively.
+A \emph{$k$-path} refers to a path with $k$ vertices.
+We often represent the $k$-path $P$ as $v_1\cdots v_k$, where $V(P)=\{v_1, \ldots, v_k\}$, and call $v_1$ and $v_k$ the \emph{initial} and the \emph{terminal} of $P$, respectively.
 Furthermore, for two disjoint vertex sets $X$ and $Y$ in $V$, if the initial and the terminal of $P$ belongs to $X$ and $Y$, respectively, then we say that $P$ is an $(X, Y)$-path.
 In particular, we write an $X$-path instead of $(X, X)$-path if $X=Y$.
-Further, we say a $(X, Y)$-path $P$ is \emph{minimal} if there is no $(X, Y)$-path $P^\prime$ with $|V(P^\prime)|<|V(P)|$.
+Additionally, we say an $(X, Y)$-path $P$ is \emph{minimal} if there is no $(X, Y)$-path $P^\prime$ with $|V(P^\prime)|<|V(P)|$.
 All paths in digraphs refer to directed paths, and we use the term \emph{disjoint} instead of vertex-disjoint for simplicity.